0ficina-craftware-company/backend-exercise/README.md

     * the companies on the requested page.

 Some additional requirements on the created service:
-* Solution has to build without errors with the command "dotnet build";
+* The solution has to build without errors with the command "dotnet build";
-* Solution should be executing without errors with the command "dotnet run";
+* The solution should be executing without errors with the command "dotnet run";
 * The service needs to be production ready.

-Some additonal notes:
+Some additional notes:
 * You can use any persistence layer and database, just provide some details on how to run the solution in this file;
 * You can use whatever code editor you want;
 * We expect you to spend a maximum of about 2 hours on this challenge.
-If you can't do everything in this time space then please provide pseudo code showing how you would implement the missing features;
+If you can't do everything in this time then please provide pseudocode showing how you would implement the missing features;
-* Feel free to provide pseudo code for additional improvements!
+* Feel free to provide pseudocode for additional improvements!